michaeltrombi-hub/To-Do-List-Maker/README.md

 # To Do List Maker
 ![image info](icon.png)

-A simple to do list app created by Michael Trombi.
+A simple to do list app.

+Created by Michael Trombi 2021.